zsliwoski/Pug-Blog-Site/README.md

-# Final CS401 website
+# Javascript (Pug) Blog Site

-Name: Zarek Sliwoski
+- Name: Zarek Sliwoski
-Email: zsliwoski@gmail.com
+- Email: zsliwoski@gmail.com

 ## How to run this website
 - run the database_setup.sql file to setup the database